 About Me

 I’m a former English professor, still publishing in Victorian literature and children’s literature.
-I have two books coming out in 2024: British Children’s Literature of the 19th Century: A Companion (McFarland) and Animating the Victorians: Disney’s Literary History (U Press of Mississippi).
+I have two books coming out in the next year: British Children’s Literature of the 19th Century: A Companion (McFarland) and Animating the Victorians: Disney’s Literary History (U Press of Mississippi).

 In May 2020 I forewent tenure at Fisk University and moved to the DC area to be closer to family.
 I work in the Division of Education Programs at the National Endowment for the Humanities.
 My official title is “humanities administrator” but most people use the phrase “program officer.”
 This website represents my personal opinions and not those of the NEH or the federal government.
 (I’m required to clarify that).